 Don’t Overdo the Sugar

 One of the biggest culprits behind many cavities’ development is consuming too much sugar on a regular basis.
 Sugar allows bacteria in the mouth to create acidity, which can erode the teeth’s enamel, leading to sensitivity and eventually infection.
 Therefore, the more sugar you consume, the more likely you are to suffer from many dental problems, including cavities.
+You might consider snacking on dark chocolate if you really need something.
+Dark chocolate has been shown to be anti-cavity.

 Yes, limiting sweet things that linger in the mouth long after you chewed then up is a smart choice. a perfect example of this would be tootsie rolls.
 You enjoy chewing them up but they are sticky and sit on your teeth for 20-40 minutes.
 This long term sugar bath is a dream come true for your bacteria.